sateffen/disuware/README.md

-Here comes disuware, allowing you to call `require('disuware!authentication')`, which resolves to a package implementing the *authentication* interface and providing it as a service.
-That way you can download a different node-package (*authenticate-ldap* instead of *authenticate-local*), but all other packages using this service don't have to be changed to work with it.
+Here comes disuware, allowing you to call `require('disuware!authentication')`, which resolves to a package implementing the *authentication* interface and providing it as a module.
+That way you can download a different node-package (*authenticate-ldap* instead of *authenticate-local*), but all other packages using this module don't have to be changed to work with it.

-That way you can define an interface, which your applications use, but have different implementations for different usecases - without losing compatibility with all your other services.
+That way you can define an interface, which your applications use, but have different implementations for different usecases - without losing compatibility with all your other modules.

 **Pretty neat, but there is more:**

 It's great to differenciate between interface and package-name, so it's far simpler to generate reuse.
-But sometimes you define a new interface for your services (like *database* in version *2.0.0*), which has breaking changes.
+But sometimes you define a new interface for your modules (like *database* in version *2.0.0*), which has breaking changes.
 Now you have to change all other packages at once to get it working... or do you?
 Well, disuware makes a difference between *database@1.0.0* and *database@2.0.0*.
-In fact even*database@1.0.1* is different than the others, sooo disuware will load and initialize all this different services.
-Now some services require a service implementing *database@^1.0.0*, but newer services require a service implementing *database@^2.0.0*.
-Disuware loaded and initialized both, and will link the right one to your service.
-So your service still calls `require('disuware!database')`, but because disuware knows about which services needs which version of which interface, it'll pass back the correct fitting service.
+In fact even*database@1.0.1* is different than the others, sooo disuware will load and initialize all this different modules.
+Now some modules require a module implementing *database@^1.0.0*, but newer modules require a module implementing *database@^2.0.0*.
+Disuware loaded and initialized both, and will link the right one to your module.
+So your module still calls `require('disuware!database')`, but because disuware knows about which modules needs which version of which interface, it'll pass back the correct fitting module.
-(So for some services `require('disuware!database')` will resolve to the service implementing *database@2.0.0* while others will resolve to the service implementing *database@1.0.0*)
+(So for some modules `require('disuware!database')` will resolve to the module implementing *database@2.0.0* while others will resolve to the module implementing *database@1.0.0*)